Capacity Planning or Capacity Management is a major issue for IT departments that manage services.

 ITIL (Information Technology Infrastructure Library) divides capacity management into three sub-processes:

-- Capacity Management of Resources (RCM);
+- Capacity Management Resources (RCM);

-- Capacity Management of Services (SCM);
+- Capacity Management Services (SCM);

 - Capacity Management Business (BCM).